danieleongari/calc_pe/README.md

 The final CO<sub>2</sub> purity is computed as the working capacity of CO<sub>2</sub> over the sum of the working capacities of both CO<sub>2</sub> and N<sub>2</sub>.

+* By default the program prints the results for optimal PE (i.e., the lowest).
+However, one can search for other optimal parameters by using the `-opt` command.
+For example, lowest `Q` if he is not interest in compressing the CO<sub>2</sub>, or higher purity or working capacity (`WC`) or CO<sub>2</sub> final purity (`pur`).
+*Note that these may not be anymore optimization problems, giving just the max/min T and P conditions.*